Ideas and stories

 All my books are self-published (G.P.
 Martin Publishing).
 Why?
 Because I like to retain control of my words and ideas, and the design of the books.
 I am responsible, in the same way that an artist is responsible for her/his pictures.
-And speed.
-I can have a new book available within a couple of months of its being written, instead of 18 months to two years in the traditional world of publishing.

 Sign up for the regular newsletter (monthly) and receive a free digital copy of The Concise Book of Ethics.
 (It's an abbreviated version of The Little Book of Ethics.)